Quantifying the Internal Validity of Weighted Estimands: Empirical Applications

-While the TWFE estimate and the two estimates of the ATT are quite different, this paper focuses on another implication of the nonuniformity of the TWFE weight function.
+While the TWFE estimate and the two estimates of the ATT are quite different, we focus on another implication of the nonuniformity of the TWFE weight function.
 We ask: How representative of the underlying population is the TWFE estimand?
 What is the internal validity of this estimand if we are interested in the treated subpopulation?
-Panel B of Table \ref{tab:divorce} reports our estimates of $\Prob(W^*=1)$ and $\Prob(W^*=1 \mid D=1)$, based on the representation of the TWFE estimand in \cite{ChaisemartinDHaultfoeuille2020}, revisited in our Proposition \ref{prop:CDH}.
-First, because the weights on some group-time average treatment effects are negative, the TWFE estimand does not have a causal interpretation uniformly in $\tau_0$, $\widehat{\Prob}(W^*=1) = \widehat{\Prob}(W^*=1 \mid D=1) = 0$.
-Second, when we estimate the CATE function and use these estimates in constructing the bounds, we conclude that the TWFE estimand corresponds to the average treatment effect for at most 62.16\% of the treated units or 38.73\% of the entire population.
+Panel B of Table \ref{tab:divorce} reports the values of $\widehat{a}_{\max}^{-1}$, $\widehat{\P}_{W_0}(a(X) < 0)$, $\widehat{\text{MIV}}$, and $\widehat{\text{MR}}$, based on the representation of the TWFE estimand in \cite{ChaisemartinDHaultfoeuille2020}.
+First, because 24.56\% of the estimated weights are negative, $\widehat{\text{MIV}} = 0$ and $\beta_\text{TWFE}$ does not have a causal interpretation uniformly in $\tau_0$.
+While the existence of an implicit subpopulation is governed by the presence of negative weights, the difference between the TWFE estimand and the ATT is driven by weight nonuniformity.
+Here, too, our conclusions are pessimistic: the value of $\widehat{a}_{\max}^{-1}$ is only 0.1180, implying that the bounds on the ATT based on the TWFE estimate would have been very wide.
+Finally, when we estimate the CATE function and use these estimates in computing $\widehat{\text{MIV}}$ and $\widehat{\text{MR}}$, we conclude that the TWFE estimand corresponds to the average treatment effect for 62.16\% of the treated units or 38.73\% of the entire population.

 Panel C of Table \ref{tab:divorce} revisits these questions on the basis of the representation of the TWFE estimand in Proposition \ref{prop:GB}.
-Here, we assume that group-time average treatment effects are constant over time, which eliminates the problem of negative weights.
-Indeed, we now conclude that the TWFE estimand has a causal interpretation uniformly in $\tau_0$, even if it is still not particularly representative of the underlying population or the treated subpopulation.
-Our estimates of $\Prob(W^*=1)$ and $\Prob(W^*=1 \mid D=1)$ are equal to 14.00\% and 22.46\%, respectively.
-When we use the estimated CATE function in constructing the bounds, these estimates increase to 48.02\% and 77.07\%.
-This is obviously much more than our initial estimate of 0, but still substantially less than 1, guaranteed in the case of $\Prob(W^*=1 \mid D=1)$ when using the estimation methods in \cite{CallawaySantAnna2021}, \cite{Wooldridge2025}, and other recent papers, each of which explicitly targets the ATT\@.
+Here, we assume that the CATE function is constant over time, which eliminates the problem of negative weights.
+Indeed, we now conclude that the TWFE estimand has a causal interpretation uniformly in $\tau_0$, even if it is still not particularly representative of the underlying population and has limited internal validity with respect to the treated subpopulation.
+The values of $\widehat{\text{MR}}$ and $\widehat{\text{MIV}}$ are 14.00\% and 22.46\%, respectively.
+When we use the estimated CATE function in computing these measures, these estimates increase to 48.02\% and 77.07\%.
+This is much more than our initial estimate of 0, but still substantially less than 1, the MIV of the estimands in \cite{CallawaySantAnna2021}, \cite{Wooldridge2025}, and other recent papers, each of which explicitly targets the ATT\@.